-The Property is contiguous to existing urban lands to the south and across the By-Pass road.
+The Property is contiguous to existing urban lands to the south and across Bypass Road.
 These existing urban lands are zoned for residential use by the County of Kaua'i.

-3. Lands with Satisfactory Topography, Drainage, and Reasonably Free From the Danger of any Flood, Tsunami, Unstable Soil Condition, and Other Adverse Environmental Effects.
+3. Lands with Satisfactory Topography, Drainage, and Reasonably Free from the Danger of any Flood, Tsunami, Unstable Soil Condition, and Other Adverse Environmental Effects.